French Onion Soup with Roasted Poblano

 Roast the poblanos while the onions are cooking by preheating the oven to broil with a rack near the top of the oven.
 Place the poblano peppers on a baking sheet and place and directly under the broiler.
 Char both sides of the peppers until blackened, about 2-3 minutes per side.
 Watch carefully.

-Remove immediately from the oven and place the poblano peppers in a zip lock bag and seal.
+Remove immediately from the oven and place them in a zip-lock bag and seal.

 Dust the onions with the flour and cook, stirring often, for 10 minutes, adding about 2 tablespoons of water at a time as needed to scrape up any brown bits from the bottom of the Dutch oven.